Medicines used for gout can be used to treat an attack of gout, or to prevent further attacks.

 If you have repeated attacks or flare-ups of gout, your doctor may recommend preventive medication.
-This helps to prevent further attacks of gout and damage to your joints and organs such as your kidneys.
+This helps to prevent further attacks of gout, and damage to your joints and organs such as your kidneys.

 Because gout is caused by raised uric acid levels in the blood, preventive medications work by reducing uric acid levels.
 This is also called urate lowering therapy.

 - Examples: allopurinol and febuxostat.

 - How they work: These medicines limit the amount of uric acid your body makes.

 - To reduce the risk of such acute flare-ups of gout your doctor may prescribe a small dose of colchicine, or an NSAID, for a few months after starting treatment with allopurinol or febuxostat.

 Medicines that help remove uric acid from the body